Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 else
 //refract
 ```
 We have already computed everything we need for the Schilick formula, we just need to plug the right parameters in and we are good to go.
-The random

 ## One last render
 ![render](render.png)